diatomzone/diatomzone.github.io/collections/_articles/oc-stuff/ocbattle.md

     - - [jade, "brought a stick to a gun fight?"]
       - [bill, "i think we both have a few tricks up our sleeves."]
     - - [jade, "what an arsenal!"]
-      - [century, "heh, buying bulk has its perks!"]
+      - [century, "heh, buying bulk is where it's at!"]
     - - [jade, ""]
       - [fiori, ""]
     - - [jade, "...hmph."]